Have you ever looked at a really successful brand or person – a celebrity, say, or a big company – and wondered, “How on earth do they do it?”

 It’s not that Apple doesn’t mention product specifications and technical details at all.
 In fact, every product page on the Apple website does mention those things.

 But, they put it below-the-fold.
 Visitors to Apple’s website first have to scroll past beautiful product images and large-font simple copy telling them about the product’s benefits.

 Initially, Apple customers won’t find words like megabytes or gigahertz.
 They find words they know and understand:

 - “retina display”

 - “LED backlighting”

-Apple knows its customers very well.
+Apple knows its customers very well and has developed loyalty in their market share.
 And, they know how to speak to them in the language that makes them feel comfortable, not overwhelmed and confused.

-The products themselves are positioned to show off their relevance to the way Apple’s customers actually live their lives.
+The products themselves are a marketing mix that show off their relevance to the way Apple’s customers actually live their lives.
 For instance…

 - The iPod isn’t just “a music player and storage device” – it lets you store hours of music in your pocket.